Martin Flood: Controversy

 Flood's appearance on the show spawned some controversies, as it was marred by suggestions that he may have cheated.
 The program launched an investigation following complaints from audience members about coughing in the audience.
 The Nine Network's A Current Affair focused on a moment when an audience member coughed as Flood mentioned an answer (creating links to convicted British quiz show cheat Charles Ingram) and on suggestions that Flood was behaving erratically.
 Flood, who was unaware of the suggestion until after taping the second episode on which he appeared, was publicly cleared by the network of any improper conduct.

 The Master

-Flood was a key member of Australian quiz show The Master, which aired on the Seven Network on 16 August 2006 and was cancelled after the first episode.
+Flood was a key member of Australian quiz show The Master, which aired on the Seven Network on 16 August 2006, but which was cancelled after the first episode.
 Flood played the role of "The Master", competing against contestants to thwart their attempts to win a $1 million prize.
 The show was brought back in December (after the 2006 ratings period had ended) with the six remaining produced episodes going to air at an earlier timeslot of Monday nights at 7:30p.m. (which The Weakest Link had previously occupied from 2001 to early 2002).